peteroupc/classic-wallpaper/README.md

 ## Notes

 Every tileable desktop wallpaper has a pattern that belongs in one of 17 [_wallpaper groups_](https://en.wikipedia.org/wiki/Wallpaper_group).
-The shape of the pattern is a rectangle in ten of them, a diamond with one side pointing north in two of them, and another parallelogram in the remaining five.
+The shape of the pattern is a rectangle in ten of them, a diamond with one corner pointing upward in two of them, and another parallelogram in the remaining five.

 <a id=License></a>